DIY pest control products next to a professional treatment truck in a Boise driveway

 • Handle the prevention yourself.
 Caulk the gap behind the dishwasher.
 Sweep under the eaves.
 Keep pet food sealed and the bird feeder away from the foundation

 • Use your tech.
-Ask what they're seeing when they walk your property: moisture spots, ant trails, the cracked weather stripping on the side door.
+Ask what they are seeing when they walk your property: moisture spots, ant trails, the cracked weather stripping on the side door.
 They notice things you live with every day

-• When pests show up between visits, don't spray.
+• When pests show up between visits, do not spray.
 Call us.
 Re-service is free under your plan and a real treatment beats a third can of Raid every time

 Ready to Stop Spraying and Start Solving?

-We're a locally owned Boise outfit that's been protecting 2,500+ Treasure Valley families.
+We are a locally owned Boise outfit protecting 2,500+ Treasure Valley families.
 4.9 stars on Google with 170+ reviews.
-Hospital-grade products that are safe once dry in 30-60 minutes.
+Hospital-grade organic-based products, safe once dry in 30 to 60 minutes.
 Free re-service guarantee between visits.

 Start with the $49 initial visit.
-Full inspection, plus interior and exterior treatment.
+Full inspection plus interior and exterior treatment.
 Same-day service if you book by noon.
-Call (208) 297-7947 or check our guide to choosing a Boise pest control company if you want to compare us against the alternatives first.
-Either way, you'll know more than you did before you opened this page.
+Call (208) 297-7947 or read our guide to choosing a Boise pest control company if you want to compare us to the alternatives first.
+Either way, you will know more than you did before you opened this page.

 Transparent Pricing